Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by YouTube.

 Write a program that computes the length of the longest common subsequence (LCS) of 3 given strings.
-For example, given "epidemiologist", "refrigeration", and "supercalifragilisticexpialodocious", it should return 5, since the longest common subsequence is "eieio".
+For example, given "epidemiologist", "refrigeration", and "supercalifragilisticexpialodocious", it should return 5, i.e. "eieio".

 [Solution](solution/LCS.java) {Approach: DP, Difficulty: Medium}